SAS 181 Does Not Reply: Production

 The film was the first in the history of East Germany to portray the pre-military youth training organization known as the Technology and Sport Association (GST).
 It was produced with the assistance of the association.

 Reception

-Heinz Kersten noted that the theme of "fleeing from the republic" - a common feature in East German films, which showed a person leaving the GDR for the West, grow disillusioned and sometimes commit suicide - was present in the plot of the SAS 181, as well.
-The Germa Film Lexicon cited it as having "an unimaginative plot".
+Heinz Kersten noted that the theme of "fleeing from the republic" - a common feature in East German films, which showed a person leaving the GDR for the West, grow disillusioned and sometimes commit suicide - was present in the plot of the SAS 181 as well.
+The German Film Lexicon cited it as having "an unimaginative plot".